JimLundin/ezDSL/DESIGN.md

 These features are intentionally excluded from the current implementation for simplicity, but may be added in future versions:

-- 🔮 **CustomType with decorator registration**: Support for `@nanodsl.register` decorator to register custom Python types
+- 🔮 **CustomType with decorator registration**: Support for `@typedsl.register` decorator to register custom Python types
 - 🔮 **ExternalType with decorator-based registration**: Decorator approach for registering third-party types
 - 🔮 **Generic register signatures**: Type-safe `encode[T]` and `decode[T]` functions with decorators